Testing / Fixing Video Meeting Technology

 https://networktest.twilio.com/

-This network test does not need to show a Pass for all results.
-So long as one of the top three results, and one of the bottom two are Passes, the video technology should be able to connect teachers to parents on your network.
-If you are at all unsure, copy the ‘Output Log’ (right hand side of the test) into an email and send, along with your school’s name, to support@parents-booking.com to ask for advice.
-Also, we recommend using the test below in Part Two before worrying! 😊
+This network test does not necessarily need to show a Pass for all results.
+If you would like us to review your results and provide feedback, copy the ‘Output Log’ (right hand side of the test) into an email and send, along with your school’s name, to support@parents-booking.com to ask for advice.
+Also, we recommend using the test below in Part Two before worrying!

 Part Two: